flyvictor/fortune-admin/README.md

 * cd into the root of this repository

-* git submodule init

-* git submodule update

-* bower install

-* cd into examples

 * npm install

+* grunt install:example
-* node server.js
+* grunt serve:example

 * open your browser and navigate the interface; the top navigation has links to the UML